Master of Science in Physician Assistant

 Prerequisite coursework which is obtained from a four-year college or university and which is designed for science majors is considered more competitive.

 In general, prerequisite coursework with titles that include "Essentials of," "Survey of," or "Introductory to," unless specifically designed for science majors, are considered less competitive.

 Human Anatomy and Physiology may be taken as standalone courses or as part of a sequence.
 In the event that the courses are taken as part of a sequence, only a completed sequence of Human Anatomy and Physiology I and II will be accepted.

 Basic science courses should be those for science majors.
 Microbiology courses must be 200/2000-level courses or higher.
 The General Biology and Biochemistry courses are recommended to include a lab, but it is not required.

 Only courses (excluding General Biology and Biochemistry) with an associated lab will be given credit for fulfilling prerequisite requirements.
 In the event that a laboratory is not offered with a prerequisite course, applicants may request the lab requirement for that course be waived by contacting the program.
 Lab waivers and/or course substitutions are granted at the discretion of the Admissions Committee.
-Applicants requesting a waiver should be prepared to submit supporting documents, including, but not limited to, course descriptions.
+Applicants requesting such should be prepared to submit supporting documents, including, but not limited to, course descriptions.

 The South University Physician Assistant program accepts credit for Advanced Placement (AP) courses.
 AP courses taken and successfully completed will be counted as one course credit towards completion of the respective prerequisite subject.
 Grades earned in AP courses are not used in the calculation of the applicant's overall or prerequisite GPA.